Robby-Codes/Fandora/README.md

 # Fandora
-A fictional product page create to showcase a set of different watches.
+A fictional product page created to showcase different luxury cars.
 I created this project using HTML, CSS, and JavaScript.